themancalledjakob/kabk_imd_19_posenet/README.md

 - type `brew install yarn`
 - hit `enter`

+# PoseNet preparation Windows
+- install python (e.g. 3.7, but try different versions if it doesn't work)
+- add python path to system path (google this, it's explained on python website)

 # PoseNet setup
 - download this repository or clone it
 - open terminal